Interactive Dichotomous Key

 A DICHOTOMOUS METHOD FOR THE CLASSIFICATION OF COLORANT RESPONSES TO LIGHT.

-While this tool can be effective for guiding users toward identifications based on observable characteristics, it is essential to recognize the limitations in the identification process.
-Additionally, any information included that has been cited from other sources is not following the standardized vocabularies or value references as described below.
+Any information included that has been cited from other sources is not following the standardized vocabularies or value references as described in the INFO section.